rbind/njtierney.com/content/post/2020-09-07-last-day-20c/index.md

   - rstats
   - bomrang
 output: hugodown::md_document
-rmd_hash: 49154191968b4bec
+rmd_hash: 56a77d9c309a3de9

 ---

 It's starting to get warmer here in Melbourne.
 Today was the first day of over 20 degrees Celsius we've had in...well how long?
 It feels like a while.
 We hit this middle part of the year and we don't get over 20C for a while.
 But I'd like to know the last time it got over 20 degrees Celsius.
 How do we do that?
 With the [`bomrang`](https://github.com/ropensci/bomrang) package by [Adam Sparks](https://github.com/adamhsparks)!

-First, you'll need the lastest version of `bomrang` - you should be on version 0.7.0.9000 or greater:
+First, you'll need the latest version of `bomrang` - you should be on version 0.7.0.9000 or greater:

 <div class="highlight">